PauloMatosStepIn/AngularFirstApp/README.md

 ### Files of the project - Basic Structure of an Angular Project

-src\app <- where components will be\
+src\app &lt;- where components will be\
-src\assets <- img...\
+src\assets &lt;- img...\
-src\environments <- configurations for different environments (prod, dev)\
+src\environments &lt;- configurations for different environments (prod, dev)\
-src\favicon.ico <- icon displayed in the browser\
+src\favicon.ico &lt;- icon displayed in the browser\
-src\index.html <- reference to <app-root>\
+src\index.html &lt;- reference to &lt;app-root&gt;\
-src\main-ts <- main module of the application\
+src\main-ts &lt;- main module of the application\
-src\polyfills.ts <- import some script needed for running angular\
+src\polyfills.ts &lt;- import some script needed for running angular\
-src\styles.css <- global styles for the application\
+src\styles.css &lt;- global styles for the application\
-src\test.ts <- for setting tests environment
-.angular-cli.json <- angular configuration\
+src\test.ts &lt;- for setting tests environment .angular-cli.json &lt;- angular configuration\
-.editorconfig <- settings for editor\
+.editorconfig &lt;- settings for editor\
-.gitignore <- to avoid some files to make part of git repository\
+.gitignore &lt;- to avoid some files to make part of git repository\
-karm.conf.js <- configuration file for karma test runner\
+karm.conf.js &lt;- configuration file for karma test runner\
-package.json <- Name and App Version, List of Libraries that your App deppends\
+package.json &lt;- Name and App Version, List of Libraries that your App deppends\
-tsconfig.json <- TypeScript configuration settings
+tsconfig.json &lt;- TypeScript configuration settings

 ### Start coding: